mat-docs/mtap-docs/IdentityService/2019.1/docs/Installation.md

 Identity service is shipped as a docker image.
 For detailed instruction steps, please visit the [docker image hosted on bintray](https://bintray.com/beta/#/mclarenappliedtechnologies/mtap/identity-service?tab=readme).

-## Run as a daemon service
-### .NET Core runtime dependency
+## .NET Core runtime dependency
-First you need to install .NET Core 2.1 runtime.
+If you install service as daemon or run as standalone you need to install .NET Core 2.1 runtime.
 You can download it [here](https://www.microsoft.com/net/download/dotnet-core/2.1).
 Example for Ubuntu 18.04 LTE:

 ```
 wget -q https://packages.microsoft.com/config/ubuntu/18.04/packages-microsoft-prod.deb